 Tracking your steps - use a type of pedometer that suits you.
 It could be your phone, a Fitbit or your pedometer of choice.

-Logging steps - log your steps from 1 July using your Fitbit, connect to Strava or add your steps manually on your profile page.
+Logging steps - log your steps from 1 July using your Fitbit or add your steps manually on your profile page.

 Under 18s - if you're under 18, please ask a parent or guardian to register on your behalf, they will need to create a new JustGiving account using a unique email address.

 Supported by Fitbit - Diabetes UK and Fitbit share a simple ambition, to help everyone live healthier lives.
 By working together we'll help people lower their risk of health issues or even serious illness.
 This partnership is about helping to make everyone healthier, not just fitter.